 The proposal involves significant excavation works for the provision of a basement, driveway ramps and ancillary works.
-The extent of excavation has been limited to the footprint of the ground floor above and access to and from the basement.
-The depth of excavation has been kept to minimum requirements to comply with Council's DCP controls and all ancillary works have been limited to what is required to provide access to and from the basement.
+The proposed basement is mostly contained within the footprint of the ground floor level above.
+Whilst the proposed basement design exceeds the footprint of the ground floor above (Figure 10), it is noted that areas of the basement that exceed the ground floor footprint are required for the minimum two (2) car parking spaces and sufficient manoeuvring area to allow vehicles to enter and exit in a forward direction.
+The proposed basement is not considered to be of an excessive size and the depth of excavation has been kept to minimum requirements to comply with Council's DCP controls.
 The proposed works are unlikely to disrupt or effect existing drainage patterns or soil stability in the locality or effect the future use or development of the land.
-It is unlikely to effect the existing and likely amenity of adjoining properties and there is no potential for adverse impacts on any waterways, drinking water catchment or environmentally sensitive areas.
+The proposed basement excavation is compliant with minimum side setback requirements and therefore it is unlikely to affect the existing and likely amenity of adjoining properties.
+Further, there is no potential for adverse impacts on any waterways, drinking water catchment or environmentally sensitive areas.
+The excavation works proposed for the basement are considered to be reasonable and the non-compliance is minor and acceptable in this instance.

 The proposed excavation works are considered to satisfactorily address the objectives of this clause.